Khaled0P/Personal-Website/README.md

 # Personal-Website

-this is my official website. it's meant to show off my work and give a glimpse into my personality to anyone interested
+This is my official website.
+It's meant to show off my work and give a glimpse into my personality to anyone interested